Om Birla says Manipur incidents 'pain us all', calls for peace | Politics

 Lok Sabha Speaker Om Birla on Saturday called for peace in Manipur, saying the incidents the state witnessed since the outbreak of violence on May 3 are ''painful''.

-Only peace can bring prosperity in the state and the region, he told a conference of the Commonwealth Parliamentary Association (CPA), India Region, organised at the Meghalaya Legislative Assembly.
+Only peace can bring prosperity in the state and the region, he said after inaugurating the 20th annual conference of the Commonwealth Parliamentary Association (CPA), India Region, organised at the Meghalaya Legislative Assembly complex.

 ''I have been pained by whatever inhumane incidents have happened in the recent past.
 We are all hurt by them.
 The whole society, states and the entire country should tread the path of peace.
 We should all make efforts for the restoration of peace,'' Birla said.